bobbycomet/Griffin-Hub/README.md

 - Back up and restore your original `steam.desktop` file before Griffin Hub touches it
 - Regenerate the wrapper script at any time as you change settings

-Nothing here requires a background daemon — it's a one-time (well, one-time-per-change) script generation step, applied via `pkexec`.
+Nothing here requires a background daemon; it's a one-time (well, one-time-per-change) script generation step, applied via `pkexec`.

 #### ProcessSentry